 Of course in addition to being a psychopath and a fool, everybody knows you’re a coward

 Who, other than a fool, would announce his plans to other inmates?
-Who, other than a psycho nut bar would threaten a witness?
-Who, other than a coward, would threaten a sixty-nine year old man who has had seven heart attacks and three strokes?
+And who, other than a psycho nut bar would threaten a witness?
+It takes a real coward to threaten a sixty-nine year old man who has had seven heart attacks and three strokes, but that is Wyatt Prince for you.

 Wyatt Prince, murderer and coward, is also a braggart and a liar